PSFs of coadded images: Formalism

 We now show that the pixellated image is still a convolution of the underlying scene with an effective PSF, sampled at the centers of pixels \citep[see also][]{Lauer99, Rowe15}.
 Starting from Eq.~\eqref{eq:pixellated_image}, \begin{linenomath} \end{linenomath} As before, $T$ is the underlying light profile of the \irresponse{sky scene}, and $P_i$ is the PSF in image $i$.
 Next we explicitly introduce the pixel response function, $\Pi(u) = 1$ if $|u| < a/2$ and 0 otherwise: \begin{linenomath} \end{linenomath} Finally, we change the variable of integration from $x''$ to $q=x''-x'$ in the inner integral, \begin{linenomath} \end{linenomath} \irresponse{where we define the effective PSF as the convolution of the PSF with the pixel response:}

+For more about the distinction between the continuous flux distribution on the detector versus the sampled or effective PSF including pixelization, see, e.g., \cite{2000PASP..112.1360A}.
 We can thus consider the discrete pixel values as samples of the underlying \irresponse{scene} convolved with the effective PSF, \irresponse{evaluated at the pixel centers}.
 However, for simplicity of notation, in the rest of this note we simply write $P(x,y)$ rather than $P_\text{eff}(x,y)$ to denote the effective PSF.

 Since the convolution operation is associative, it is possible to include sensor effects such as charge diffusion, interpixel capacitance etc.\ as part of the effective PSF, as long as those effects act as convolutions (which is not the case for all sensor effects).
 We use the phrase ``effective PSF'' to refer to the convolution of the PSF from the atmosphere and telescope optics with the pixel response function and with sensor effects that act as convolutions.
 We prefer this convention over the alternative, i.e. not including the pixel response and then explicitly integrating over the pixel response function, as it makes the bookkeeping cleaner for coadded or resampled images.